App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-The average student loan debt for doctors in 2024 is tens of thousands of dollars.
-Research by the Education Data Initiative reveals the average medical school graduate owes $250,995 in total student loan debt as of September 2023.
+The average student loan debt for doctors in 2024 is $234,597, excluding premedical undergraduate and other educational debt, according to research from the Education Data Initiative.
 Below we highlight various stats concerning medical school debt.

 Average Undergrad Debt